With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Crossroads Early Childhood Services is a mental health treatment center in Lake County, OH, located at 1083 Mentor Avenue, 44077 zip code area.
 Crossroads Early Childhood Services provides outpatient treatment.
-Crossroads Early Childhood Services offers cognitive behavioral therapy, trauma therapy and behavior modification to children / adolescents.
+Crossroads Early Childhood Services offers behavior modification, individual psychotherapy and trauma therapy to children / adolescents.
 Crossroads Early Childhood Services also supports children/adolescents with serious emotional disturbance and people with trauma.
 Additional services at Crossroads Early Childhood Services consist of education services, family psychoeducation and case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.